ReckoningHero/website2/README.md

 # Notes

-Using the obstancles for the pages and sites.
+Using this website for the pages and sites.
 Using the latest HTML5 and CSS3